thierryc/Sketch-Find-And-Replace/README.md

 ##Future
 If you have any problems, or ideas, please open an issue.
 ***
 *Disclaimer.
 I take no responsibility for what you find and replace, or for any changes made unintentionally due to this software erroring.
-I do test it before I release it so the chances of bugs are minimised, but still, use wisely and completely at your own risk.*
+I do test it before I release it so the chances of bugs are minimised, but still, use wisely and completely at your own risk.
+Remember, cmd-z is your saviour.*